The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: The mean Euler characteristic

 \end{lemma}

-\begin{proof}\ Let $\mathcal{D}_i$ be the collection of all $k \times k $ matrices with index $i$.
-Recall the definition of $\wt{\mu}_i (J)$ in (\ref{Eq:mu_i(J) 2}), thanks to $({\bf H}1)$ and $({\bf H}3')$, we can apply the Kac-Rice metatheorem [cf. Theorem 11.2.1 or Corollary 11.2.2 in Adler and Taylor (2007)] to get that the left hand side of (\ref{Eq:expectation of sum}) becomes
+\begin{pf}Let $\mathcal{D}_i$ be the collection of all $k \times k $ matrices with index $i$.
+Recall the definition of $\wt{\mu}_i (J)$ in (\ref{Eq:mu_iJ2}), and thanks to (H1) and (H3$'$), we can apply the Kac--Rice metatheorem [cf. Theorem~11.2.1 or Corollary~11.2.2 in \citet{AT07}] to get that the left-hand side of (\ref {Eq:expectation of sum}) becomes

-Note that on the set $\mathcal{D}_i$, the matrix $\nabla^2 X_{|J}(t)$ has $i$ negative eigenvalues, which implies $(-1)^i|\text{det} \nabla^2 X_{|J}(t)|= {\rm det} \nabla^2 X_{|J}(t)$.
-Also, $\cup_{i=0}^k \{\nabla^2 X_{|J}(t) \in \mathcal{D}_i\}=\Omega$ a.s., hence (\ref{Eq:mean mu Kac-Rice}) equals
+Note that on the set $\mathcal{D}_i$, the matrix $\nabla^2 X_{|J}(t)$ has $i$ negative eigenvalues, which implies $(-1)^i|\operatorname{det} \nabla^2 X_{|J}(t)|= \operatorname{ det} \nabla ^2 X_{|J}(t)$.
+Also, $\bigcup_{i=0}^k \{\nabla^2 X_{|J}(t) \in\mathcal{D}_i\}=\Omega$ a.s., hence (\ref{Eq:mean mu Kac-Rice}) equals